Archive | Michigan Ave

 Ritz Carlton Chicago Chicago Luxury Hotel

 I enjoyed my fifth stay at this hotel for 3 nights.
-Each stay has been more memorable that the past–this hotel is a major reason I’ve become fond of visiting Chicago.
+Each stay at the Ritz Carlton Chicago has been more memorable that the past–this hotel is a major reason I’ve become fond of visiting Chicago.
 The hotel’s location is amazing.
-It’s on the Miracle Mile, above one of the nicer vertical malls - Water Tower Place, and 3 blocks from the lake and its bike/jogging path .
+It’s on the Magnificent Mile, above one of the nicer vertical malls – Water Tower Place, and 3 blocks from the lake and its bike/jogging path.
 I am also fond of the Museum of Contemporary Art, one block away.

 Chicago Luxury Hotel Classic Style at the Drake